ibaned/lambda_users_guide/README.md

 Note the trade-off with CUDA 7.5: one can use lambdas, but they will only be executable on the GPU, so one cannot compile a single "kernel" which can execute on both the CPU and GPU.

+### Lambdas inside classes with CUDA

+Recall from the section on lambdas in classes above how